Melisayunis/MelisaYunis/README.md

-### Hi 👋, I'm Melisa, I’m a Java developer, specialized in manual and automated testing.
+### Hi 👋, I'm Melisa, I’m a Manual tester specializing in automation with Selenium.

 ---

 ### About me

-- I am currently looking for a job as a tester.
+- I am currently looking for new challenges as a tester.
-- I am passionate about constantly learning and being able to challenge myselfin implementing projects.
+- I am passionate about constantly learning and being able to grow professionally through team practice.
-- I’m currently learning Serenity
+- I am currently learning more about the integration of Selenium with TestNG, RestAssured and Cucumber.
 - Contact me via ![Linkedin](https://www.linkedin.com/in/melisa-yunis/) or <a href="mailto:yunismelisa@gmail.com">yunismelisa@gmail.com</a>

 <div align="left">